SoftwareAG/c8y-docs/content/users-guide/sensor-app-bundle/register.md

 3. Back in your web browser, click **Register device** and then **General device registration**.
 Choose a meaningful and unique device ID for your smartphone and a group to assign your device to.
 Click **Next** and then **Complete**.
 The server will notice the pending registration and wait for your smartphone to show up.

-4. On your smartphone, fill in your tenant (for example, "companytenant01"), select your instance (for example, "{{< domain-c8y >}}"), and enter your chosen device ID.
+4. On your smartphone, fill in your tenant (for example "companytenant01"), select your instance (for example "{{< domain-c8y >}}"), and enter your chosen device ID.
 If your instance is not available in the list, you can enter it manually after clicking **Add other instance**.
 Click **Connect** and your device will contact the server and ask to be accepted.

     ![Manual registration](/images/users-guide/csa/csa-manual-registration-smartphone.png)